skip to content

 For non urgent police assistance, call 131 444

-Police may be able to take reports and lay criminal chargers where the abuse relates to criminal offending, such as physical or sexual assault, theft or property damage.
-They can also, where appropriate, issue intervention orders.
+Police may be able to take reports and lay criminal charges where the abuse amounts to criminal offending, such as physical or sexual assault, theft or property damage.
+The police can also issue intervention orders when appropriate.

 See the SA Police website for more information.

 ARAS provides support to uphold the rights of older people who are at risk of, or experiencing, abuse.
-ARAS can provide information, advice and advocacy to people residing in Commonwealth-funded residential aged care or receiving aged care services, people residing in retirement villages, or people residing in the community who have concerns relating to elder abuse.
+ARAS can provide information, advice and advocacy to people living in Commonwealth-funded residential aged care or receiving aged care services, people living in retirement villages, or people living in the community who have concerns relating to elder abuse.

 Legal Services Commission